 Hurricane Preparedness for Real Estate Professionals

-As Hurricane Harvey slams into the Texas coast today, there are a lot of preparations going on.
+I wrote this post back in 2017 but felt it needed to be re-posted.
+As the Texas coast prepares for the storms today, there are a lot of preparations going on.
 After going through Ike many years ago, there are some things as an agent that I learned and would like to share with you.
 As a listing agent, there are some important things you can do to be as prepared as you can.

 - Make sure that you have an updated contact list of all of your clients with good phone numbers and emails.